mishanphiri/portfolio/Doc.md

 ### Neural Network

-Secondly we build a function called `neural_net` that takes in
+Secondly, we build a function called `neural_net` that takes in
 arguments:

 <table>